-- Requires WorkSourceWA.com registration; - Enrollment into WIOA Title III Wagner-Peyser occurs automatically. - Must have a Full WIOA Title I Eligibility determination and be enrolled in WIOA Title I program or other program that can provide training services (Training services cannot be provided using Title III - Wagner-Peyser funds); - Because training services are not available through most fund sources, to receive a training service a customer must be determined eligible for a WIOA Title I program using a full eligibility determination and enrolled or be enrolled in another program that can provide a training service such as Trade Act or WorkFirst. - Can only be provided to a customer who has been determined to need training services to obtain or retain employment.
+- Requires WorkSourceWA.com registration; - Enrollment into WIOA Title III Wagner-Peyser occurs automatically. - Must have a Full WIOA Title I Eligibility determination and be enrolled in WIOA Title I program or other program that can provide training services (Training services cannot be provided using Title III - Wagner-Peyser funds); - Because training services are not available through most fund sources, to receive a training service a customer must be determined eligible for a WIOA Title I program using a full eligibility determination and enrolled, or be enrolled in another program that can provide a training service such as Trade Act or WorkFirst. - Can only be provided to a customer who has been determined to be in need of training services in order to obtain or retain employment.